 I will argue that there is no free will.
 There can be no free will.
 The thinking is a propagation of the thread that weaves one internal stimulus into another or gets excited by external stimuli.
 The signal is directed towards a weighing of memories that will lead to either action or inaction.
 What is stored in the memory is king!
 It decides, not a hypothetical free will.

 I will argue that for the creation of consciousness, the question memory object plays an important role.
-I will argue that using this memory object with high layer memory objects will lead to consciousness.
+I will argue that using this memory object with high layer memory objects will lead to consciousness, together with interactions with society that constantly remind you that you yourself are an agent.

 Rationality is learned behavior.
 Our default behavior is to assume that our experiences are the only true evaluation of the world around us.
 This is simply the effect of the coupling of emotion to memory objects, leading to the human brain becoming an empirical evidence weighing machine.
 To understand that the world is much bigger than just our experiences, however, we need to weigh the rest of the world.
 This involves good control over the question memory object.